VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ## Creating a dedicated receiver for the **SeatsAvailability** aggregate

 This enables the receiver for the **SeatsAvailability** aggregate to use a subscription that supports sessions.
-The reason for this is to guarantee a single writer per aggregate instance because the **SeatsAvailability** aggregate is a high contention aggregate.
-This prevents receiving a large number of concurrency exceptions when we scale out.
+This is to guarantee that we have a single writer per aggregate instance because the **SeatsAvailability** aggregate is a high-contention aggregate.
+This prevents us from receiving a large number of concurrency exceptions when we scale out.

-**JanaPersona:** Elsewhere, we subscriptions with sessions to guarantee the ordering of events.
-In this case we are using sessions for a different reason; to guarantee that we have a single writer for each aggregate instance.
+> **JanaPersona:** Elsewhere, we use subscriptions with sessions to guarantee the ordering of events.
+In this case we are using sessions for a different reason &mdash; to guarantee that we have a single writer for each aggregate instance.

 ## Caching conference information